shuhaowu/shuhaowu.github.com/pages/home.md

 To give back to the open source community as I benefited a great deal from it, code that I've written is also online on [Github](https://github.com/shuhaowu).

-I am currently also an intern for Mozilla, an amazing company that is all about open source.
+I have also interned at Mozilla, an amazing company that is all about open source.
 To learn more about them, [click here](http://mozilla.org).

 === middle ===